 "This was such a great way to experience Australia and New Zealand while still learning about sustainability and the future of the world.
 It was also such an awesome way to make new friends from Clemson that I never would have met if not for this study abroad!" - Priya Chokshi, Biology Major

-This three and a half-week program combines our North Island New Zealand Service Learning program with an additional two weeks conducting service learning projects in North Queensland.
+This three and a half-week program combines our North Island New Zealand experiential learning program with an additional two weeks conducting research projects in North Queensland.

 The second half of the program explores similar issues in an Australian context.
-Projects include wetland restoration and planting with an Aboriginal community, rainforest regeneration and research on cassowary conservation, data collection on the Great Barrier Reef, and an ongoing planting project in the Daintree World Heritage Area.
+Students will have the opportunity to stay in completely self-sufficient cabins in Hidden Valley, where they will learn about sustainable business and ecotourism in Australia.
+Other projects in Australia include wetland restoration and planting with an Aboriginal community, rainforest regeneration, data collection on the Great Barrier Reef, and an ongoing planting project in the Daintree World Heritage Area.

 Students from all majors are encouraged to apply, as we take an interdisciplinary perspective to examine global issues in the conservation of unique wildlife, natural systems, and cultural places.
 Students should have a minimum GPA of 2.5 and be in good standing with Clemson.